RetroPie/RetroPie-Docs/docs/First-Installation.md

 ## PLAY!

 After you've transferred your ROMs, you need to restart EmulationStation in order for them to show up.
 You can restart EmulationStation by pressing Start > Quit > Restart EmulationStation, or with SSH access by rebooting your pi with `sudo reboot`.
-Once rebooted, you should see the game systems appear on the main menu alongside the original "RetroPie" menu.
+Once rebooted, you should see the game systems appear on the system list.

 ## Additional Setup Options